cynex0/wiomote/README.md

 ## Project Description

 The project is named “*WIOmote*”, symbolizes the integration of the Wio Seed Terminal as the core device with the functionality of a remote, representing the product's purpose.
 \
 \
 The product in itself is a universal remote, which is intended to serve as a substitute for standard infrared based remotes, consolidating control of several devices into one.
 This is achieved using an IR sensor and emitter, navigated by a wirelessly connected device.
 It allows for the collection of numerous configurations, as well as providing users with the option to share their configurations.
 Users can also send commands to a terminal for immediate action or schedule them for later execution.
 \
 \
 For basic functions like turning on and off or basic navigation, the terminal can operate independently of a mobile device but is intended to be paired with a device to access the more advanced features.

+## Purpose and Benefits

+The Wiomote is intended to be a convenient and straightforward solution in managing multiple devices by centralizing the point of usage into one single device, accompanied by a simple and easily navigable interface for a seamless experience.
+Since the Wiomote is highly customizable, it is an excellent solution for users with limited vision or mobility, as well as for the family.
+The app allows creation of custom remote profiles, custom names for buttons as well as switching between remote configuration profiles, giving the user a lot of freedom in tailoring their experience.
+Furthermore, the Wiomote also suffices as an environmentally friendly alternative to physical remotes, as it can both serve as a back-up for existing remotes as well as replacing them. ’no more need to buy a new remote if it breaks, since it can easily be stored as one of many remote configurations in the app, saving both money and the environment.

 ## System Design